Mercs-r/Car_value_prediction/README.md

 Below are the details of the file:-

 CAR DETAILS.csv --> Contains the dataset
-Data_preprocessing_Cleaning_Mlmodel --> Creation of the ML Model EDA_Graphical_Analysis --> EDA
-app.py --> Streamlit app
+Main project --> Creation of the ML Model EDA_Graphical_Analysis --> EDA app.py --> Streamlit app
-best_model.pkl --> Saved ML Model
+car_model_predict.pkl --> Saved ML Model
-Project PPT --> Detailed presentation onto the project
+Capstone project PPT --> Detailed presentation of the project